 2. How different are the prompts at different schools?

-There is often similarity from one institution to another.
+Similarities often exist between different institutions.
 For example, the “Why did you pick our school?” prompt is difficult to avoid.
 Generally speaking, prompts will address hardships you have faced, lessons you have learned, and how you have grown as a person.
 Specifics will differ, however, with respect to school mission statements, for instance.

 If you do have overlap and can reuse certain essays, double-check that they contain no references to the school for which they were written.

-4. Can I exceed the character limits if only slightly?
+4. Can I exceed the word limits if only slightly?

 5. How long should it take to write these essays?